-You might be a Democrat if you believe every voice should be heard.
+You are a Democrat if you believe every worker deserves to make a living wage.

 Preamble: All political party platforms must have an underlying, guiding set of principles; a foundation that supports the party platform and creates a statement that focuses on Clinton County’s unique opportunities and challenges.
 CCDP also endorses the comprehensive Michigan Democratic Party Platform.

 As Clinton County Democrats, we believe in a basic philosophy of society: we support the needs of working people, their families, and communities.
 As CCDP members, we are a diverse demographic of volunteers with like-minded principles of fairness and equal opportunity for all.
 We value and respect all county citizens and immigrants, but also expect personal responsibility and self-reliance while providing resources to address the special needs and disabilities of Clinton County residents.
 People must be held accountable for their actions through a forward thinking judicial system with specialty courts to properly access and adjudicate wrong-doing.

 Our society consists of the private sector that rewards companies and individuals for the sales of customer products and services and the public sector (government) that provides a variety of municipal services and acts as a referee and regulator to ensure fairness and equity in the marketplace through the enforcement of laws, regulations, and ordinances.
 Our opposition party emphasizes personal freedom and minimal government interference in the accumulation of wealth and power by the individual or corporation.
 People are encouraged to be “on their own” and subjected to the concept of “buyer beware” in the marketplace regardless of the complexity or consequence of purchasing a product or service.
 The opposition party takes legislative actions to eliminate or minimize legal liability for fraudulent, defective, or dangerous products or services.